 The New York Department of Financial Services opened an investigation into Goldman Sachs, following controversy over the differing credit limits allegedly offered to men and women.
 Claims from Ruby on Rails creator David Heinemeier Hansson were backed up by Steve Wozniak over the weekend.
-Both men said their wives were offered lower credit limits than their wives were (via Bloomberg News).
+Both men said their wives were offered higher credit limits than their wives were (via Bloomberg News).

 Apple Card Algorithm Accused of Being Sexist